georgexyz19/inkscapetutorial.org/content/posts/extension7_shape_elements.md

 doc = etree.parse('test.xml', parser=p)
 ```

-The `lxml` documentation has a page on
+The `lxml` documentation has a page regarding
 [using custom Element classes in lxml](https://lxml.de/element_classes.html).
 The
 "Tree based element class lookup in Python" section has an example like this.